hosungsmsft/azure-moodle-autoscale/README.md

 This value also limits the maximum number of connections, as defined here: https://docs.microsoft.com/en-us/azure/mysql/concepts-limits

 As the Moodle database will handle cron processes as well as the website, any public facing website with more than 20 users will likely require upgrading to 100.
 Once the site reaches 50+ users it will require upgrading to Standard for more compute units.
 This depends entirely on the individual site.
-As databases cannot change (or be restored to a different tier) once deployed it is a good idea to slightly overspec your database.
+As MySQL databases cannot change (or be restored to a different tier) once deployed it is a good idea to slightly overspec your database.

 Standard instances have a minimum storage requirement of 128000MB.
 All database storage, regardless of tier, has a hard upper limit of 1 terrabyte.
+After 128GB you gain additional iops for each GB, so if you're expecting a heavy amount of traffic you will want to oversize your storage.

 ### Controller instance sizing